canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 In this tutorial, we will be building a simple message board that allows users to sign in with their wallet and leave messages in real time.

-The first part of of this is to write the backend, or rather, the "contract."
+The first part of of this is to write the "backend", which we will refer to as the "contract."

 ## Writing a Canvas contract